ewephoric/ewe-topia/README.md

-# Super Traditional Read Me 🐑
+# Welcome to Ewetopia! (a Super Traditional Read Me) 🐑

-I hate perfectionism
+**Ewetopia** is the product of perfectionism, which I hate.
+It turns iterative development into reiterative development.
+So, I guess this is the legacy I've chosen for myself, huh?
+At least it's *ewe-nique*.

-We will be building the most jiggle physics known to man
+We will be building the most jiggle physics known to man.

 AI should not replace humans but I see every reason to let it write smut and simulate characters privately.
 If the whole point of this is that its just for me to see, why have i spent so many months deleting it because its "not good enough". for who? me?
 Yeah.
 Thats.
 Right.
-Thats who
+That's who.

-## Rules i guess
+## Rules (i guess)

 - Do not delete
 - Wear a shirt